 If domestication isn’t possible, then you may have to form a new LLC in your new domicile and dissolve the old LLC.
 This can get tricky if there are multiple members as you want to maintain similar interests in the business.
 I highly recommend getting professional guidance for this process if there are multiple members.
 If you’re a sole member LLC, it may be easier.

-With this option it might be necessary to get a new tax ID number and establish new business accounts.
-You could also lose any good credit the business had built over years in existence.
+With this option, it might be necessary to get a new tax ID number and establish new business accounts.
+You could also lose any good credit the business had built over years of existence.
 It may be possible to notify the IRS of an address change to maintain the same EIN.
 Again, I highly recommend getting professional help with this to make sure it is done right.
 No one wants to start off wrong, right?

 However, closing the old LLC and opening a new one is still less hassle than dealing with operating a foreign LLC in your new state.
-This means you’ll have two LLCs to keep up to date on filings and maintaining two registered agents.
+This means you’ll have two LLCs to keep up to date on filings and maintain two registered agents.
 I talk about this in another post where I discuss which state is best to form an LLC.